jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/03_verify/index.md

 In this module you will go through the following actions:

-1. Test the easyTrade application
+1. Test the easytrade application
 1. Verify Dynatrace is monitoring the application services, hosts, etc.